Biden visits Vatican embassy to pay respects to Benedict XVI

 Biden, who is Catholic, visited the Vatican embassy, formally known as the Apostolic Nunciature of the Holy See, to sign the condolence book for Benedict.

-“It's a great honor,” Biden said after he was finished writing in the book, which was opened on a small desk with a large portrait of Benedict in the background.
+“It's a great honor,” Biden said after writing in the book, which was opened on a small desk with a large portrait of Benedict in the background.

+Biden wrote: “Together with Catholics across the United States, I join in mourning the passing of Pope Emeritus Benedict.
+He was a brilliant scholar and truly Holy Man.
+I will always cherish our time together at the Vatican when he was Pope discussing Catholic theology.
+He was a great theologian and I learned much in a few hours.
+May his soul rest eternally with the Lord.”

 “I found him to be relaxing and very rational,” Biden said, adding that Benedict had “a more conservative view within the Catholic realm than I have.”